Annealed Langevin Dynamics for Massive MIMO Detection: Langevin for MIMO detection

 {\bf Annealing process.} We define a sequence of noise levels $\{\sigma_l\}_{l=1}^{L+1}$ such that $\sigma_1 > \sigma_2 > \cdots > \sigma_L > \sigma_{L+1} = 0$.
 Then, at each level we define a perturbed version of the true symbols $\bbx$

 where $\bbn_{l} \sim \mathcal{N}(0, \sigma_l^2\bbI)$.
 A representation (for a QPSK modulation) of this process is shown in Fig. \ref{fig:gaussian_levels}.
+From the figure, we observe that the perturbed symbols defined in~\eqref{eq:pert_symbs} are defined in a continuous domain due the noise addition, and centered at each symbol.
 Since the variance of the noise injected at each level is a predefined parameter, we design the sequence in such a way that the noise injected in the first levels is high enough to explore the search space, while at the last levels is very small, approximating the true discrete distribution given by a set of delta functions at each symbol with uniform weight.
 Notice that we defined the last variance $\sigma_{L+1}$ as equal to $0$, although in practice it is never reached.
 However, it is necessary for the construction of the synthetic noise, which is explained next.

 Given the perturbed symbols in~\eqref{eq:pert_symbs}, the forward model in~\eqref{E:mimo_model} can be rewritten as

 In the new forward model in~\eqref{eq:forwardmodel_noise}, the likelihood is given by $p(\bby|\tilde{\bbx}_l, \bbH) = p(\bbz - \bbH {\bbn}_l|\tilde{\bbx}_l)$, which is not Gaussian: although $p(\bbn_l)$ is a Gaussian distribution, after conditioning on $\tilde{\bbx}_l$ the conditional distribution $p(\bbn_l|\tilde{\bbx}_l)$ is no longer Gaussian.
 To understand this, notice that~\eqref{eq:pert_symbs}, $p(\bbn_l|\tilde{\bbx}_l) \propto p(\tilde{\bbx}_l|\bbn_l)p(\bbn_l)$ is a mixture of Gaussians weighted by the distribution of $\bbx$.